-- The project made referrals for eight (8) individuals, six of which were mental health referrals for treatment provided, funded, administered, or overseen by County mental health programs. - The average duration of untreated mental illness was unknown. - Of the eight County-referred individuals, none were known to have engaged in treatment within sixty days.
+- The project made referrals for 22 individuals, all of which were mental health referrals for treatment provided, funded, administered, or overseen by County mental health programs. - The average duration of untreated mental illness was 3.3 months. - Of the 22 County-referred individuals, 13 (59%) were known to have engaged in treatment within sixty days.
+Among these individuals who linked to service, the average duration between referral and service was 11 days.

-The following is a summary of 2021/22 referrals to mental health treatment and PEI programs for the two underserved populations identified by SJCBHS as a focus for the Timely Access strategy.
+The following is a summary of 2022/23 referrals to mental health treatment and PEI programs for the two underserved populations identified by SJCBHS as a focus for the Timely Access strategy14.

-- Seventy-five percent (75%) of referrals were made on behalf of Latino/Hispanic individuals. - No Asian and Pacific Islander individuals were referred to mental health treatment or different PEI programs during the 2021/22 fiscal year.
+- Thirty-six percent (36%) of referrals were made on behalf of Latino/Hispanic individuals. - Twelve percent (12%) of referrals were made on behalf of Asian and Pacific Islander individuals.